Middle back pain can have several causes, including impact trauma, arthritis, herniated discs, muscle strains, scoliosis, poor posture, and many more.

 There are many possible causes of middle back pain, ranging from injury to poor posture.

 Potential causes include:

-There are a number of different forms of arthritis, some of which can affect the back.
+There are several different forms of arthritis, some of which can affect the back.

 Osteoarthritis (OA) is a common degenerative joint disease that affects

 Ankylosing spondylitis is a type of arthritis that affects the spine.
 Symptoms include pain and stiffness in the back.
-Over time, it causes the vertebrae to fuse together, which can impact posture and mobility.
+Over time, it causes the vertebrae to fuse, impacting posture and mobility.

-A fracture or broken bone can occur in any of the vertebrae in the middle back as a result of a sports injury, automobile crash, or fall.
+A fracture or broken bone can occur in any vertebrae in the middle back due to a sports injury, automobile crash, or fall.